acarteas/FileCache/README.md

 /// <param name="regionName" />The region to calculate.
 If NULL, will return total
 /// size.</param>
 public long GetCacheSize(string regionName = null);

 /// <summary>
+/// Clears all FileCache-related items from the disk.
+Throws an exception if the cache can't be
+/// deleted.
+/// </summary>
+public void Clear();

+/// <summary>
 /// Flushes the file cache using DateTime.Now as the minimum date